Welcome to the Lake Burley Griffin Water Quality Updates

 - Algae monitoring program - Visual inspections are performed throughout the year with water samples taken from eight beach sites during the summer recreational season (mid October to mid April).
 Algae (cyanobacteria) levels are monitored and analysed in accordance with the National Water Quality Guidelines and ACT Guidelines for Recreational Water Quality (ACT Health 2014).
 The results are reported weekly on this website with any alerts and notifications as appropriate.

 The Lake Burley Griffin Water Quality Updates can be used to locate information about alert levels.
 This information can inform users of potential hazards or risks and the level of caution needed during periods of alert.
 The NCA will report water quality results and enforce restrictions to sections of the Lake for public safety reasons.
 Additionally safety signage at swim beaches and boat ramps provide information on water quality and Lake safety measures.

 Ongoing advice from ACT Health is that swimming should be avoided for several days after periods of heavy rainfall as bacteria can be strongly influenced by such events.

 The water quality conditions in Lake Ginninderra, Lake Tuggeranong, the Molonglo River, the Murrumbidgee River, Paddy's River and the Cotter River are monitored by the ACT Government.
-Advice for these recreational lakes and waters is found on the Territory and Municipal Services website [External link].
+Advice for these recreational lakes and waters is found on the Transport Canberra and City Services website [External link].

 How to use this site